-The patients monitored within the framework of OFSEP come from the 41 centers participating in the project.
+The patients monitored within the framework of OFSEP come from the 37 centers participating in the project corresponding to 42 databases of which 2 includes only NMOSD patients.
 Each center recruits patients either within a hospital or from a healthcare network.

 All data are entered using EDMUS, a specialist medical file enabling the monitoring of multiple sclerosis (MS) patients in routine medical practice.

 On 15 June 2013, in an effort to harmonize collection methods and improve data quality, a precise set of data (minimal data) was defined for systematic collection: personal and sociodemographic data, clinical data (neurological episodes, clinical evaluations, irreversible disability), para-clinical data (MRI, etc.) and therapeutic data (disease-modifying treatments).
 These data can also be used for research purposes.

 By 15 December 2020, 37 centers were actively participating in the compilation of the OFSEP clinical database.